NextronSystems/analysis-cockpit-manual/usage/faqs.rst

 **Q: How do I reset Multi Factor Authentication for a specific user**

-If you or another user lost their second factor (MFA) to log into the ASGARD Web UI, you can reset the users MFA Settings with the following command (in this example we assume that the user is called ``john``):
+If you or another user lost their second factor (MFA) to log into the Web UI, you can reset the users MFA Settings with the following command (in this example we assume that the user is called ``john``):

 .. code-block:: console